- About NCAS & UCN

 Professor of Anthropology; Director, Center for the Study of Genocide and Human Rights; Rutgers Division of Global Affairs

-Research interests: Sociocultural and psychological anthropology; genocide and political violence; transitional justice; Southeast Asia (with a focus on Cambodia); culture and mind; globalization and modernity; self and emotion; anthropology and critical theory.
+Research interests: Sociocultural and psychological anthropology; genocide and political violence; transitional justice and human rights; Southeast Asia (with a focus on Cambodia); culture and mind; globalization and modernity; self and emotion; anthropology and critical theory.

 Director, Center for the Study of Genocide and Human Rights